 A bi-weekly Dermatologic Surgery clinic is held in which outpatient surgery for both benign and malignant skin disease is performed.
 The inpatient consult service provides dermatologic consultation to the entire hospital and sees over 800 consults per year.
 Immediate dermatologic consultation is provided to all VA outpatient clinics, as well.

-Dermatology residents rotate through an active pediatric dermatology clinic, located at Patterson Place, with Dr. Neil Prose, Dr. Jane Bellet and Dr. Diana McShane.
+Dermatology residents rotate through an active pediatric dermatology clinic, located at Patterson Place, with Dr. Neil Prose and Dr. Jane Bellet.
 Our patient population comes from both internal Duke Pediatrics referrals and external referrals from pediatricians and dermatologists from across the Southeast.
 Hospitalized infants and children are seen in consultation with the pediatric inpatient service.
 Residents have exposure to pediatric dermatologic surgery and laser therapy.
 Didactic sessions are held within the framework of the conference schedule to familiarize trainees with the full spectrum of pediatric dermatology.
 During the course of their training, residents develop expertise in the diagnosis and management of common and unusual skin diseases of infants, children and adolescents.

 The Mohs Surgery Unit, directed by Dr. Jonathan Cook, provides residents with training in cutaneous surgery.
 The unit is located at Patterson Place.
 Although the clinical emphasis is on Mohs Surgery, residents are also exposed to a variety of common dermatologic surgical procedures.
 These include routine operations (cyst removal, nail surgery, curettage, electrosurgery, simple excisions), reconstructive procedures (skin flaps, skin grafts) and dermabrasion.
 Residents spend 2 weeks per year in this clinic.
 In select circumstances, second and third year residents with a strong interest in Mohs surgery can request an additional two week block with Dr. Cook.